cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _dnns_sequence_classification_models_lstm:

-:wiki_api:`Long short-term memory networks (LSTM) <Long_short-term_memory>` based text classifiers are classifiers that utilize recurrent feedback connections to be able to learn temporal dependencies in sequential data.
+:wiki_api:`Long short-term memory networks (LSTM) <Long_short-term_memory>` based text classifiers utilize recurrent feedback connections to be able to learn temporal dependencies in sequential data.

-In its typical architecture for text classification, the first layer embeds the sequence of textual tokens obtained from input text into low-dimensional vectors using an embedding lookup table.
+Using the input text, the first layer of an LSTM classifier embeds the these textual sequences into low-dimensional vectors using an embedding lookup table.
-The capacity of an LSTM in maintaining the temporal information is generally dependant on its *hidden* dimension.
+An LSTM's ability to maintain temporal information is generally dependent on its *hidden* dimension.
-Further, several LSTM layers can be stacked one-after-another and each layer can process the text from just beginning-to-end or both ways.
+Several LSTM layers can be stacked one-after-another, and each layer can process the text with forward-looking context, or with both forward- and backward-looking context windows.
 The first layer's output embedding sequence is passed through the stacked LSTMs, which finally produces one vector per token of the input text.

-To obtain a single vector per input text, the vectors for each token can be pooled or the last vector in the sequence can simply be used as representative vector.
+To obtain a single vector per input text, the vectors for each token can be pooled or the last vector in the sequence can simply be used as the representative vector.
-This vector is analogous to a an ``'embedder'`` classifier's pooled output, which is then passed through a classification layer.
+This vector is analogous to an ``'embedder'`` classifier's pooled output, which is then passed through a classification layer.
 Dropout layers are used as regularizers to avoid over-fitting, which is a more common phenomenon when working with small sized datasets.

-Following are the different optional params that are configurable with the ``'lstm'`` classifier type.
+The following are the different optional params that are configurable with the ``'lstm'`` classifier type.
 See :ref:`Common Configurable Params <common_configurable_params>` section for list of additional configurable params that are common across classifiers.

 +-----------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+